s386Fall2023/s386Fall2023.github.io/_assignments/02git.md

 5. Make another commit with only the changes from the `file_2.txt` file.
 6. Check the git log

-## Creating a Readme file
+## Create a Readme file
 1. Create a file called "Readme.md"
-2. Write a description of the repository with a title
+2. Inside the Readme file, create a title (such as the name of the repo) and write a description of the repository
 3. Add and commit the readme file.

-## Creating a .gitignore
+## Create a .gitignore
 1. Create a .gitignore file with the following text "api-keys.txt"
 2. Add and commit the .gitignore file
 3. Create a file called "api-keys.txt"